 - While shooting movies, the recorded image can be output without the shooting information display by setting [HDMI Info.
 Display] to [Off].

 - The sound of the lens and the product in operation may be recorded during movie recording.
-The sound of the zoom is particularly likely to be recorded during movie recording if [Zoom Speed] is set to [Fast].

 - In [Program Auto] mode when shooting movies, the aperture value and the shutter speed will be set automatically and cannot be changed.
-For that reason, the shutter speed may become fast in a bright environment, and the motion of the subject may not be recorded smoothly.
+For that reason, the shutter speed may become fast in a bright environment, and the motion of the subject may not record smoothly.
 By changing the exposure mode and adjusting the aperture value and the shutter speed, the motion of the subject can be recorded smoothly.

 - In movie shooting mode, the following settings cannot be set in [Picture Effect].
 When a movie recording starts, [Off] will be set temporarily.